EllaBrands/stanDev/Developer-Process.md

 ### Permanent Branches

-We have two permanent branches:
+The Stan repository has two permanent branches:

-* `master`
-* `develop`

-The master branch will always be at our last release.
-It is currently set to v1.3.0. @nvie calls this production-ready.

-The develop branch will be the current working branch.
-This will be like how we treated master in the past, but with one additional requirement.
-We will expect this branch to be in a fairly usable state.
-For the time being, that means it passes all tests: test-unit, test-distributions, test-models.
+* `master`:  our most recent, production-ready release.
+Only production-ready releases are every pushed to this branch

+* `develop`:  the current working branch for development integration.
+We require this branch to pass all unit tests (`test-unit`, `test-distribution` and `test-models') so that all development work can branch from it.

-In order to enforce the good state of the develop branch, all things that get into the develop branch will be done by pull requests.
+To enforce the functional state of the `develop` branch, all pushes to it will be mediated by pull request.

-Note: we are working on an honor system.
-The active developers will still have the ability to push to the develop and master branches.
+**Note:** We are working on an honor system.
+The active developers with push permission on the Stan repository will still have the ability to push to the `develop` and `master` branches.
+Developers should take the git configuration steps outlined below to prevent unintentional pushes.

-Non-Permanent Branches
+### Non-Permanent Branches

 (quick description.
 Instructions further below.)